-- Move the child to a safe area to avoid more stings. - ▶ Watch for allergic reactions to yellowjacket stings which can develop anywhere on the body.
-Life-threatening allergic responses require immediate emergency care. - ▶ Pain is a common reaction to a sting that ranges from short-term, intense feelings of pain to swelling and tenderness with some itching. - ► Other reactions to the sting may include hives, swelling, nausea, vomiting, abdominal cramps and headaches. - Symptoms can occur immediately after a sting, or may take longer to appear.
-They can last for several hours. - ▶ To treat a sting:

-- ▷ Apply ice to the area immediately to reduce the pain and swelling. - → Apply a baking soda-water paste to reduce itchiness. - Call 911 if the person shows signs of a severe allergic reaction such as difficulty breathing or dizziness.
+- Move the child to a safe area to avoid more stings. - Watch for allergic reactions (swelling, redness, or difficulty breathing) to yellowjacket stings which can develop anywhere on the body.
+Life-threatening allergic responses require immediate emergency care. - Stings start with a quick, painful jab, which leads to swelling, tenderness, and itching. - Other reactions to the sting may include hives, nausea, vomiting, abdominal cramps, and headaches. - Symptoms begin immediately after a sting or may take longer to appear.
+They can last for several hours. - ▶ To treat a sting: - $\triangleright$ Wash with soap and water. - > Apply ice to the area immediately to reduce the pain and swelling. - > Apply a baking soda-water paste to reduce itchiness. - Call 911 if the person shows signs of a severe allergic reaction such as difficulty breathing or dizziness.